 No. Any items you shared with others or that others shared with you remain shared.

-Can a Starter, Team, or Business admin deactivate the recovery key for their team?
+Can a professional plan admin deactivate the recovery key for their team?

 Not at this time.